ibm-cloud-architecture/ibm-cloud-stencils/README.md

    IBM Stencils should now be available in the embedded categories in the left panel.
 3. Template named ibm_vpc_architecture under Cloud on draw.io is currently outdated.
 4. Folders for draw.io on this github are used for changes not on draw.io.
 5. Primary boxes are containers (container=1) and secondary boxes are not containers (container=0).
 Secondary boxes are Instance Group, Resource Group, and Security Group.
-Temporary step to set container=0 (in style or uncheck property) for the secondary boxes.  *See open issue #2.*
+Temporary step to set container=0 (in style or uncheck property) for the secondary boxes.  *See open issue #1.*
 6. Changing box border color will also change tag color allowing customization with other preferred colors, but note that deviating from standards below might conflict with boxes/colors added to the stencils in the future.
 7. Changing box border color to white on white background makes the box appear invisible, so for example if used for Public Network and Enterprise Network boxes to hide borders while still taking advantage of their containers.
-8. When adding icons to diagrams the default background color for text should be transparent but instead may be white.  *See open issue #1.*
+8. When adding icons to diagrams the default background color for text should be transparent but instead may be white.  *See open issue #2 and #3.*
 9. When exporting diagrams to svg ensure that icons are included (check Embed Image) if using svg offline and ensure white space is minimal (select entire diagram then check Selection Only and Crop) if embedding in a document.

 ### draw.io Issues

 Open Issues:
+1. Issue #748 to remove container setting for 3 secondary boxes.<br/>Status: Open.
-1. Issue #620 where setting the icon text background to transparent doesn't work.<br/>Status: Found that this issue happens if labelBackgroundColor=none is before the image; statement in icon style, so place the labelBackgroundColor=none to anywhere after the image; statement.<br/>
+2. Issue #620 where setting the icon text background to transparent doesn't work.<br/>Status: Found that this issue happens if labelBackgroundColor=none is before the image; statement in icon style, so place the labelBackgroundColor=none to anywhere after the image; statement.<br/>
-a.
-Issue #839 to request moving the labelBackgroundColor=none to after the image; statement for IBM icons.<br/>
+3. Issue #839 to request moving the labelBackgroundColor=none to after the image; statement for IBM icons in lieu of #620.<br/>
 Status: Opened.
-2. Issue #748 to remove container setting for 3 secondary boxes.
-Status: Open.

 Fixed Issues:
 1. Issue #724 where icons dropped onto a container would not stay in the container when the container is moved.
 The problem was only on FF browser.